girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/AdaBoost Algorithm/README.md

 Based on this new dataset, the algorithm will create a new decision tree/stump and it will repeat the same process from step 1 till it sequentially passes through all stumps and finds that there is less error as compared to normalized weight that we had in the initial stage.

 ## Conclusion

+AdaBoost helps in choosing the training set for each new classifier that is trained based on the results of the previous classifier.
+Also, while combining the results; it determines how much weight should be given to each classifier’s proposed answer.
+It combines the weak learners to create a strong one to correct classification errors which is also the first successful boosting algorithm for binary classification problems.